muSpectre/muGrid/doc/dev-docs/source/NewMaterial.rst

 Writing a New Constitutive Law
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The abstraction for a constitutive law in **µSpectre** is the ``Material``, and new such materials must inherit from the class :cpp:class:`muSpectre::MaterialBase`.
+The abstraction for a constitutive law in *µ*\Spectre** is the ``Material``, and new such materials must inherit from the class :cpp:class:`muSpectre::MaterialBase`.
 Most often, however, it will be most convenient to inherit from the derived class :cpp:class:`muSpectre::MaterialMuSpectre`, as it implements a lot of the machinery that is commonly used by constitutive laws.
 This section describes how to implement a new constitutive law with internal variables (sometimes also called state variables).
 The example material implemented here is :cpp:class:`MaterialTutorial`, an objective linear elastic law with a distribution of eigenstrains as internal variables.
 The constitutive law is defined by the relationship between material (or second Piola-Kirchhoff) stress :math:`\mathbf{S}` and Green-Lagrange strain :math:`\mathbf{E}`

 .. math::
    :nowrap: